Mount Etna: Geological history

 Volcanic activity first took place at Etna about 500,000 years ago, with eruptions occurring beneath the sea off the ancient coastline of Sicily.
 About 300,000 years ago, volcanism began occurring to the southwest of the summit (centre top of the volcano), then activity moved towards the present centre 170,000 years ago.
 Eruptions at this time built up the first major volcanic edifice, forming a stratovolcano in alternating explosive and effusive eruptions.
 The growth of the mountain was occasionally interrupted by major eruptions, leading to the collapse of the summit to form calderas.

 From about 35,000 to 15,000 years ago, Etna experienced some highly explosive eruptions, generating large pyroclastic flows, which left extensive ignimbrite deposits.
 Ash from these eruptions has been found as far away as south of Rome's border, 800 km to the north.

 Thousands of years ago, the eastern flank of the mountain experienced a catastrophic collapse, generating an enormous landslide in an event similar to that seen in the 1980 eruption of Mount St. Helens.
 The landslide left a large depression in the side of the volcano, known as 'Valle del Bove' (Valley of the Ox).
 Research published in 2006 suggested this occurred around 8,000 years ago, and caused a huge tsunami, which left its mark in several places in the eastern Mediterranean.

 The steep walls of the valley have suffered subsequent collapses on numerous occasions.
 The strata exposed in the valley walls provide an important and easily accessible record of Etna's eruptive history.

 The most recent collapse event at the summit of Etna is thought to have occurred about 2,000 years ago, forming what is known as the Piano Caldera.
 This caldera has been almost entirely filled by subsequent lava eruptions but is still visible as a distinct break in the slope of the mountain near the base of the present-day summit cone.

 Mount Etna is moving towards the Mediterranean Sea at an average rate of 14 mm per year, the massif sliding on an unconsolidated layer above the older sloping terrain.

 Historical eruptions

-The first known record of eruption at Etna is that of Diodorus Siculus.
+The first known report of an eruption at Etna is that of Diodorus Siculus, ca. 1400 BCE.